TanayB11/me/content/blog/antilibrary.md

 ### Biographical/Memoir
 - *Elon Musk* - Walter Isaacson
+- [x] Kitchen Confidential - Anthony Bourdain
+    - A raw account of Anthony Bourdain's journey as a chef, featuring everything from the hilarious to the repulsive (mostly repulsive).
+Although much has supposedly changed since this book was published, this story highlights many inconvenient truths about working in the restaurant industry.
 - [x] *Bad Blood* - John Carreyrou
     - Interesting account of Elizabeth Holmes and the rise + fall of Theranos.
 Straightforward storytelling.
 The story itself is highly intriguing-I'm still amazed how she managed to defraud professors, serial investors, politicians, and even regulators.
 The company's constant litigation threats show how money really is power.
 - [x] American Kingpin - Nick Bilton